paulgoleary/milagro-crypto-js/README.md

 ctx.ECDH.KEY_PAIR_GENERATE(...);
 ctx.ECDH.ECPSVDP_DH(...);
 ```
-If you need to use more than one elliptic curve in the same script you just need to initialize two different contexts, for example
+If you need to use more than one elliptic curve in the same script you only need to initialize two different contexts, for example
 ```
 var ctx1 = new CTX(CTXLIST["NIST256"]);
 var ctx2 = new CTX(CTXLIST["C25519"]);